MirYasa/help-center/blog/how-to-enter-infinite-farming.md

 1. Open the Algebra dApp and go to the “Farming’’ page.

+\==go to the farming page INF FARM==

-2. Choose “Infinite Farms’’, and then choose a farming event that complies with your pool tokens.
+1. Choose “Infinite Farms’’, and then choose a farming event that complies with your pool tokens.
 It can be USDC/WETH, USDC/WMATIC and so on.

+\==click inf farming INF FARMS==

+\==choose an event click farm INF FARMS==

 > **Reminder!** With one position, you can enter both Infinite and Limit Farms at once.